hannesmann/cloud-native-app-simulator-wiki/Quick-Start.md

 # Environment Preparation

 ## Deploying a Development Environment
-Visit the [community page](community) to learn about development environment setup.
+Visit this [Wiki Page](https://github.com/EricssonResearch/cloud-native-app-simulator/wiki/Development-Environment) to learn about development environment setup.

-## Enabling Logging
-To be able to have logging, simply follow the instructions in [Logging](community/Logging.md).

 ## Generating and Deploying the Application
 1. To generate and deploy microservice-based applications, go to the _/generator/_ directory